apluslms/aplus-manual/m01_introduction/07_questionnaires.rst

     :length: 7

     The answer can also be a decimal number (floating point number).
     What is :math:`3 / 8` in decimal?
+(When the question uses the float type, the grader accepts also answers that slightly differ from the model solution.)

     0.378
-    !24 § Hint: the answer is between 0 and 1.
+    !0.378 § Hint: the answer is between 0 and 1.
 Use the decimal point and write three first decimals, for example, ``0.924``.

   .. freetext:: 4 string-ignorews-ignorequotes